 - Big Data analytics could help companies generate more sales leads which would naturally mean a boost in revenue.
 Businesses are using Big Data analytics tools to understand how well their products/services are doing in the market and how the customers are responding to them.
 Thus, the can understand better where to invest their time and money.

 - With Big Data insights, you can always stay a step ahead of your competitors.
 You can screen the market to know what kind of promotions and offers your rivals are providing, and then you can come up with better offers for your customers.
-Also, Big Data insights allow you to learn customer behaviour to understand the customer trends and provide a highly ‘personalized’ experience to them.
+Also, Big Data insights allow you to learn customer behavior to understand the customer trends and provide a highly ‘personalized’ experience to them.

-Who is Using Big Data?
+Who is using Big Data?
+5 Applications

 The people who’re using Big Data know better that, what is Big Data.
 Let’s look at some such industries: